Japanese Americans: New York

+Oklahoma

+The 1990 census recorded 2,385 Japanese Americans in Oklahoma.
+Historically, they lived in Oklahoma City, Tulsa, Bartlesville, and Ponca City and none were interned during World War II.

 Oregon

 Rhode Island

 Rhode Island is the only state celebrating Victory Over Japan Day (V-J Day) as a holiday.
 Every year, the holiday is observed on the second Monday in August.
 It has been claimed that this holiday is racially-based and negatively affects Japanese American citizens in RI and other states in the U.S., ignoring traumas caused by the history of the internment camp and deaths of between 129,000 and 226,000 civilians and lasting radiation poisoning due to the atomic bombs in Hiroshima and Nagasaki.
 It is reported that in Rhode Island, some Japanese "are uncomfortable leaving their homes on Victory Day because they fear violence."

 Virginia

 There are about 5,500 Japanese Americans in Northern Virginia, representing the majority of Japanese Americans in the state and the multi-state Baltimore-Washington metropolitan area.
 A small, but relatively high number of Japanese Americans can be found areas surrounding the University of Virginia and Virginia Tech.